julzaza/wildwitchherbs/_posts/2026-05-07-milk-magic-in-folklore.md

 Again, milk occupied the threshold: life and death touching briefly through nourishment.

-See how old traditions approached grief and the lingering presence of the dead through **[Witchy Herbs for Emotional Healing](/witchy-herbs-anxiety-grief-emotional-healing/)**.
+In many traditions, grief was not separated from the body or the home, and this emotional landscape was often tended with plants, as explored in **[Witchy Herbs for Emotional Healing](/witchy-herbs-anxiety-grief-emotional-healing/)**.

 ---